Case Study: Rachel’s PCOS Story

 3. Adrenal Involvement (Stress + Androgens)

-Her elevated DHEA-S and cortisol patterns pointed to an adrenal issue as chronic stress and blood sugar instability can greatly impact hormone production and release.
+Her elevated DHEA-S and cortisol patterns pointed to an adrenal issue, as chronic stress and blood sugar instability can greatly impact hormone production and release.
 This explains her low luteal progesterone and irregular cycles.

 4. Nutrient Deficiencies Worsening the Cycle